shellyw8542/sep11-freedom-project/blog/entry02.md

 # Entry 2
 ##### 12/18/2023
 When learning my tool in A-frame, there are a lot of new concepts in A-frame for HTML and Javascript.
 My partner and I would normally talk with each other about what we plan to learn for the week and what we can use for our freedom project.
 My partner, Shubata, has more experience in A-frame than I do, so I needed to understand some of the context and basic HTML first to understand what to do next.
 I understood and watched a lot of tutorials about some different projects about A-frame.
 I've learned some important components to help with my shooter game.
 When following a [tutorial](https://www.youtube.com/watch?v=ZFTSLHd7xgY&ab_channel=DaniloPasquariello), I felt that A-frame had a lot of custom and straightforward elements.
-For example, the video explains `video id` the purpose of this element is suppose to help show the background of that component with a video.
+For example, the video explains `video id` the purpose of this element is to help show the background of that component with a video.
 To this, I tried to create a video background however, I came across a problem.
 When getting a video to put in my coding.
 Nothing would work.
 ```
    <a-scene>
       <video id= "gif" scr ="(video link)" </video>